-- 3. Know that customer data is not used for advertising. - You own your data.
-Google Cloud does not process your data for advertising purposes. - 4.
-Know where Google stores your data and rely on it being available when you need it.
+- 3. Know that customer data is not used for advertising.
+You own your data.
+Google Cloud does not process your data for advertising purposes. - Know where Google stores your data and rely on it being available when you need it.
 We publish the locations of our Google data centers; they are highly available, resilient, and secure. - 5.
-Depend on Google's independently-verified security practices. - Our adherence to recognized international security and privacy standards is certified and validated by independent auditors wherever your data is located in Google Cloud. - 6.
-Trust that we never give any government entity "backdoor" access to your data or to our servers storing your data. - We reject government requests that are invalid, and we publish a transparency report for government requests.
+Depend on Google's independently-verified security practices.

+Our adherence to recognized international security and privacy standards is certified and validated by independent auditors - wherever your data is located in Google Cloud.

+6. Trust that we never give any government entity "backdoor" access to your data or to our servers storing your data.

+We reject government requests that are invalid, and we publish a transparency report for government requests.

 To learn more about our commitments to safeguarding customer information, refer to the Google Cloud Privacy page.
-See data processing terms for G Suite and Google Cloud Platform for further details.
+See the Cloud Data Processing Addendum for further details.